arv100kri/Cognitive-Services/Content/en-us/Speech/Home.md

 Project Oxford’s cross-platform REST API enables speech capabilities on all internet-connected devices.
 Every major platform including Android, iOS, Windows, and 3rd party IoT devices are supported.
 Our REST API offers industry-leading  [speech-to-text](http://www.projectoxford.ai/demo/speech), [text-to-speech](http://www.projectoxford.ai/demo/speech#text2speech), and language understanding capabilities delivered through the cloud.

-Microsoft has used Project Oxford Speech API for Windows applications like Cortana and Skype Translator as well as Android applications like [Bing Torque](https://play.google.com/store/apps/details?id=com.microsoft.bing.torque) for Android Wear and Android Phone.
+Microsoft has used Cognitive Services Speech API for Windows applications like Cortana and Skype Translator as well as Android applications like [Bing Torque](https://play.google.com/store/apps/details?id=com.microsoft.bing.torque) for Android Wear and Android Phone.

 ### REST API versus Client Library
 The Speech Recognition API provides the ability to convert spoken audio to text by sending audio to Microsoft’s servers in the cloud.
 Developers have a choice of using the REST  API or the client library.